tawi1/DotsTrafficCity/docs/source/sound.rst

 	.. image:: /images/sound/FMOD-Studio-bankwindow.png

 #.
-If you do not have an existing bank or need to set up a new one, right-click in the window and press `New Bank`.
+If you do not have an existing bank or need to create a new one, right-click in the window and press `New Bank`.
 #.
-In the bookmark `Events` - create or open exist folder.
+In the bookmark `Events` - Create or open exist folder.

 	.. image:: /images/sound/FMOD-Studio-eventswindow.png